-D. Cross-border Comparisons within MNCs
+5.4.4 Cross-Border Comparisons within MNCs

 Next, we want to know whether patents produced by MNCs in India are of lower quality than those produced by the same MNCs in their home countries (H2).
-To do so, we keep only those India-based U.S. patents that are assigned to (owned by) MNCs from 1996-2009.
-We then match them to the patents that are created by inventors in the MNCs' home countries, with the same firm assignee code, three-digit technological class and grant year.
+To do so, we keep only those India-based US patents that are assigned to (owned by) MNCs from 1996 to 2009.
+We then match them to the patents that are created by inventors in the MNCs' home countries, with the same firm assignee code, three-digit technological class, and grant year.
 Patents without a match are dropped.
 We drop patents granted in years before 1996 to ensure that we have a reasonable number of Indian domestic patents for comparison.
-Undertaking the same matching procedure as described above, we construct a second sample that only includes MNCs with more than 30 India-based patents by the end of 2010.
+Undertaking the same matching procedure as described above, we construct a second sample that only includes MNCs with more than thirty India-based patents by the end of 2010.
 Our specification is as follows:

-(2) $$E(C_i) = PatAge \cdot exp (\beta_0 + \beta_1 Coinv_i + \beta_2 Domestic_i + \beta_3 PatStock_f + \beta_4 TeamSize_i + \beta_5 Gdelay_i + F_i + H_i + T_i$$ where Coinv is a dummy variable indicating whether or not an MNC-sponsored patent is co-invented.
+(2) $E(C_i) = \operatorname{PatAge}i \cdot \exp(\beta_0 + \beta_1 \operatorname{Coinv}i + \beta_2 \operatorname{Domestic}i + \beta_3 \operatorname{PatStock}f + \beta_4 \operatorname{TeamSize}i, + \beta_5 \operatorname{Gdelay}i + F_i + H_i + T_i)$ where Coinv is a dummy variable indicating whether or not an MNCsponsored patent is coinvented.
 Domestic is a dummy variable indicating whether or not an MNC-sponsored patent is generated exclusively by domestic inventor teams in India.
 Since we compare patents within the boundaries of the MNC, we also include F_i , which denotes assignee (firm) fixed effects.
 All other variables are defined as in specification (1).

 We also want to investigate the dynamics of the quality difference between patents produced by MNCs in India and those produced by the same MNCs in their home countries over time (H3).
-Using the basic specification as in (2), we interact Coinv and Domestic dummies with period dummies that are based on the length of a firm's experience generating USPTO patents through the work of India-based inventors when the patent application was filed.
-We divide our data into three periods: 1-5 years of India experience, 6-10 years of India experience, and more than 10 years of India experience.
+Using the basic specification as in equation (2), we interact Coinv and Domestic dummies with period dummies that are based on the length of a firm's experience generating USPTO patents through the work of India-based inventors when the patent application was filed.
+We divide our data into three periods: one to five years of India experience, six to ten years of India experience, and more than ten years of India experience.

-Results are presented in Table 4 and Table 5.
-Table 4 shows that patents generated by MNCs in India appear to get systematically fewer non-self citations than those generated at home.
+Results are presented in tables 5.4 and 5.5.
+Table 5.4 shows that patents generated by MNCs in India appear to get systematically fewer non-selfcitations than those generated at home.
 In most cases, the differences are statistically significant at the standard levels.
-With regard to the dynamics of the quality difference, the point estimates for interaction terms in Table 5are all negative.
-Statistically significant negative quality differences fade for co-invented patents, but not for those with purely Indian inventor teams.
-Depending on how one looks at it, one can see limited evidence of a relative quality improvement over time for co-inventions in India, but the results are still quite weak.
-These results are consistent with a division of labor between Indian R&D personnel and Western R&D personnel within the boundaries of MNC in which much of the more fundamental, more frequently cited work is disproportionately likely to be conducted on the Western side.
+With regard to the dynamics of the quality difference, the point estimates for interaction terms in table 5.5 are all negative.
+Statistically significant negative quality differences fade for both coinvented patents and those with purely Indian inventor teams.
+Depending on how one looks at it, one can see limited evidence of a relative quality improvement over time for coinventions in India, but the results are still quite weak.
+These results are consistent with a division of labor between Indian R&D personnel and Western R&D personnel within the boundaries of the MNC in which much of the more fundamental, more frequently cited work is disproportionately likely to be conducted on the Western side.